Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Introduction

 Our paper also relates to the applied literature that estimates spillover effects, including ``partial population'' studies in which a subset of subjects in the treatment group are left untreated and their outcomes are compared to those of subjects in a control group \citep{duflo2003,bobonis2009,angelucci2009,barrera2011,haushofer2016}.
-It also includes cluster-randomized trials where groups are defined by a spatial radius within which spillovers may arise \citep{miguel2004,bobba2014} and more recent papers that use a randomized saturation design \citep{banerjee2012,sinclair2012,gine2018,bursztyn2019}.
-In general, this literature estimates intent-to-treat (ITT) effects.
+It also includes cluster-randomized trials where groups are defined by a spatial radius within which spillovers may arise \citep{miguel2004,bobba2014}.
+In general, the applied literature focused on spillovers estimates intent-to-treat (ITT) effects.
 Two notable exceptions are \cite{crepon2013} and \cite{Akram2018} who estimate effects that are similar in spirit to the CADE of \cite{Imai2018}.
-Our identification approach also relates to a large literature on random coefficients models, the closest being \cite{wooldridge2004} and \cite{masten2016}, as well as methods that identify structural effects using control functions \citep{altonji2005cross,imbens2009identification}.

 The remainder of the paper is organized as follows.
 Section \ref{sec:notationAssumptions} details our notation and assumptions, \autoref{sec:identification} presents our identification results, and \autoref{sec:estimationinference} provides consistent and asymptotically normal estimators of the effects identified in \autoref{sec:identification}.
 In \autoref{sec:application} we implement our estimator on data from a well-known labor market experiment, and discuss our findings.
 In \autoref{sec:simulations} we present a brief simulation study illustrating the behavior of our estimator.
 Section \ref{sec:conclusion} concludes.
 Proofs and additional results appear in the appendix.